 The perfect rose for every garden

-Southern Roses are passionate growers who believe in providing the highest quality roses to our customers.
+Southern Roses are passionate rose growers who believe in providing the highest quality roses to our customers and ship to anywhere in New Zealand.
 Our roses are grown with meticulous care and attention to detail, ensuring every bloom is of the highest standard.

 Varieties